 Let’s suppose that your boss tells you to work hard, and she indeed sets a good example.
 But the thing is, you see yourself as very different from your boss.
 She’s very ambitious in her career aspirations, whereas you focus more on family.
 So then when your boss asks you to work on stretch projects, you don’t feel inclined to do so.

-In this case, the boss could develop a strong relationship with her follower and link any requests to work extra hard towards her followers’ personal goals.
+In the case of the ambitious boss and the family-oriented employee, the boss should first develop a strong relationship with her follower, listen to her follower's concerns, and link any requests to work extra hard towards her followers’ personal goals.
 When the follower realizes that the leader knows his personal goals and has his best intentions in mind, he will be inspired to follow.

 Let’s suppose your partner asks you to plan more fun activities and vacations, and he indeed sets a good example.
 You’re busy, but he’s just as busy as you, and he finds the time to plan those activities.
 You also highly value and respect your partner because he understands you very well, and he shows great effort in contributing to the relationship.

 The problem is, you just don’t know how to plan vacations.
 You don’t know how to research activities or research flights.
 You don’t know how to find flight deals.
 So despite your partner already setting a good example and showing genuine care in the relationship, you still feel resistant to following his request.